Elected to Division Three (South) 1927. Relegated to the Conference 2007.

 Runners up in 1957 (only the champions were promoted at that time), in 1958 they finished third from bottom and went into the new Fourth Division.
 In 1960 they won promotion and even though they lasted only two season at the higher level it was the first taste of success for this modest club.

 In 1966 they went up again only to fall back into Division Four in 1972.
-In 1967-68, Torquay switched to wearing predominantly blue and a crest appeared for the first time in the form of a horizontal cypher in 1967.
+In 1967-68, Torquay switched to wearing predominantly blue and a crest appeared for the first time in the form of a horizontal cypher in 1967 although this was absent for part of the season.
 This was replaced the following season when all-gold was reinstated with an enigmatic design in the form of two blue chevrons, an abstract representation of flying seagulls.
 This rather odd design became closely identified with the team and has featured on their shirts ever since, apart from a brief period in the Eighties.

 The next 19 years were spent firmly anchored in the lower reaches of the Fourth Division.
 During the Seventies, Torquay wore white shirts trimmed in blue and gold and in 1977-78 the gull-wings were inverted.
 These were replaced the following season by a traditional crest.